Friday, August 23, 2024

 Is it a good metric to track?
 Or is it prone to distortion?

-I think that's a good general rule.
+That's a good general rule.

 Let me give a caveat.
 Imagine your aim is for someone to understand your message.
-That might be an aim for a public service website, like the NHS portal in the UK, or a local council website like Liverpool City Council.
-For those websites, the goal is often to help a user to understand something.
+That might be an aim for a public service website, like the NHS portal in the UK, or a local council website such as Liverpool City Council.
+A long-winded, badly-worded page would hinder that goal.
+Confusingly, a long-winded, badly-worded page might also have a longer average engagement time in Google Analytics (GA).

-In this context success is probably measured in the number and quantity of donations.
+In this context success is measured in the number and quantity of donations.
 That money helps the charity invest in cancer research, and provide support to those affected.

 These would be the steps in the user journey: